SamMed05/c-cpp-notes/docs/cpp/scope.md

 What if we have two variables with the same name but different scopes?

-Usually when two variable with same name are defined then the compiler produces a compile time error.
+Usually when two variables with the same name are defined then the compiler produces a compile-time error.
 But if the variables are defined in different scopes then the compiler allows it.
-Whenever there is a local variable defined with same name as that of a global variable then the compiler will give **precedence to the local variable**[^1].
+Whenever there is a local variable defined with the same name as that of a global variable then the compiler will give **precedence to the local variable**[^1].